 He’s not very good at keeping secrets, though, so he ended up spilling the beans a few days early.
 And was I ever glad he did!

 The advanced warning allowed me to pack proper wedding clothes and gave our little ones time to make bouquets and boutonnières for the big day.
+That way, we could celebrate our silver wedding anniversary in style.

 Had Doug waited until the last minute to spring this on me, we’d have all been underdressed.
 I probably would’ve met him at the altar wearing a cotton tank and black capris.
 And that would’ve ruined the whole effect.